 In order to support various use cases expected in the future, it is necessary to allow flexible network function deployment as well as the diverse network topologies mentioned above.
 It can be said that the degree of freedom of network functions placement will geographically and logically increase.
 For the candidates on the location of network functions, not only network operator facilities are to be considered.
 Regarding the deployment of RAN (Radio Access Network) and CN (Core Network) functions, they are usually concentrated in large-scale and distributed facilities in public operator networks, e.g. a radio base station and a central office.
 In the future, however, it is anticipated that more functions will be finely distributed locally on-premises of business users' private networks or their equivalents, for instance to address use cases for improved safety and low latency transmission.
-Furthermore, 3rd party public cloud providers are also starting to provide distributed infrastructure in addition to their centralized infrastructure [5-74, 5-75], which increases the freedom for such network function placement arrangement.
-In addition, we need to consider the fact that if mobile device functions are deployed on the network side, it will reduce the cost, size, and power consumption of the mobile devices.
-As one of the elemental technologies for this, the technology [5-76] which provides seamless communication service without depending on access/terminal and application linkage function via API by providing virtual endpoint in the network is examined.
+Furthermore, 3rd party public cloud providers are also starting to provide distributed infrastructure in addition to their centralized infrastructure [5-88, 5-89], which increases the freedom for such network function placement arrangement.

 The direction shown above has been promoted by the recent trends of virtualizing and implementing network functions as software components including their containerization and cloudification.
-These techniques, but in particular containerization and cloudification, can improve application portability [5-77].
+These techniques, but in particular containerization and cloudification, can improve application portability [5-90].
 In fact, considerably flexible functional development is possible even in the current stage applying virtualization technologies.
-But with cloudification a bigger step forward can be achieved by extending a more flexible network function design, not only at the network architecture level, but even also at the application architecture level [5-77, 5-78].
-The core network functions are now being virtualized, as well as MEC/cloud services being offered by communication service providers [5-79], and RAN's functional virtualization has also started.
-As a result, the virtualization and cloudification momentum has expanded to the whole mobile network end-to-end.
-More flexible distribution and unified stable operation of those diverse network functions and cloud services require further improved robustness, operability, and maintainability.
+But with cloudification a bigger step forward can be achieved by extending a more flexible network function design, not only at the network architecture level, but even also at the application architecture level [5-90, 5-91].
+The core network functions are now being virtualized, as well as MEC/cloud services being offered by communication service providers [5-92], and RAN's functional virtualization has also started.
+As a result, the virtualization and cloudification momentum has expanded to the whole mobile network functions and cloud services require further improved robustness, operability, and maintainability.

 In addition to the operation of the network functions and services, the design of the platform infrastructure is of great interest.
 The platform infrastructure consists of physical resources, which in turn underpins a platform enabling softwarized network functions to be deployed.
 In the past, operators carefully determined the border of network domains and responsibilities, and related departments have individually managed each platform infrastructure within their responsibilities, respectively.
 As a result, network operators have been able to build and operate huge, massive systems for telecommunication.
 Furthermore, up to now, since the demarcation between RAN and CN is well determined the platform infrastructures are also split between RAN and CN; generally, MEC/cloud services are handled as applications isolated from network functions and dedicated platform infrastructure is also provisioned.
 However, in order to realize flexible arrangement and unified stable operations of network functions and cloud services, there might be a need for network operators to consider making flexible the border between the platform infrastructures used for the different network domains, or even building no border at all.
 This enables the network operator to deploy and operate a homogeneous platform infrastructure, and optimize the provisioning and assets.
-In that sense, breaking away from statically designing the border for the infrastructures is a big challenge for network operators and one of the difficulties regarding the introduction of endto-end cloudification and virtualization.
-Finally, in such flexibly distributed network, it is required to ensure the scaling of network services in response to performance requirements from small to large scale communications, to reduce power consumption by software technology, and to achieve power consumption reduction, space saving and cost reduction for hardware itself.
+In that sense, breaking away from statically designing the border for the infrastructures is a big challenge for network operators and one of the difficulties regarding the introduction of end-to-end cloudification and virtualization.
+Finally, in such flexibly distributed network, it is required to ensure the scaling of network services in response to performance requirements from small to large scale communications, to reduce power consumption by software technology, and to achieve power consumption reduction for hardware itself.